Islamic State

-The Islamic State (IS), (Note: الدولة الإسلامية.) also known as the Islamic State of Iraq and the Levant (ISIL), the Islamic State of Iraq and Syria (ISIS) and the Daesh, is a transnational Salafi jihadist militant organisation and an unrecognised quasi-state.
-IS occupied significant territory in Iraq and Syria in 2013, but lost most of it between 2017 and 2019.
-In 2014, the group proclaimed itself to be a worldwide caliphate, and claimed religious and political authority over all Muslims worldwide, a claim not accepted by the vast majority of Muslims.
-It is designated as a terrorist organisation by the United Nations and many countries around the world, including Muslim countries.
+The Islamic State (IS), (Note: الدَّولةُ الإِسْلَامِيَّة.) also known as the Islamic State of Iraq and the Levant (ISIL), (Note: Abu Mohammad al-Adnani said in 2014 "the words 'Iraq' and 'the Levant' have been removed from the name of the Islamic State in official papers and documents."
+As of 2026, it is still called "ISIL" by some sources.) the Islamic State of Iraq and Syria (ISIS), and by its Arabic acronym Da'esh, is a transnational Salafi jihadist militant organisation and internationally unrecognised quasi-state.
+IS occupied a significant amount of territory in Syria during the Syrian Civil War and in Iraq after the U.S. troops withdrew.
+In 2014 the group proclaimed itself to be a worldwide caliphate and claimed religious and political authority over all Muslims worldwide, a claim not accepted by the vast majority of Muslims.
+It is designated as a terrorist organisation by the United Nations, making it subject to binding counterterrorism sanctions in every UN member state, including all Muslim countries.
+(Note: The designation requires every UN member state to enforce the Security Council's sanctions against IS, including asset freezes, travel bans, and arms embargos.)

 By the end of 2015, its self-declared caliphate ruled an area with a population of about 12 million, where they enforced their extremist interpretation of Islamic law, managed an annual budget exceeding billion, and commanded more than 30,000 fighters.
-After a grinding conflict with American, Iraqi, and Kurdish forces, IS lost control of all its Middle Eastern territories by 2019, subsequently reverting to insurgency from remote hideouts while continuing its propaganda efforts.
+After a grinding conflict with American, Iraqi, and Kurdish forces, IS lost control of its Middle Eastern territories by 2019, subsequently reverting to insurgency from remote hideouts while continuing its propaganda efforts.
 These efforts have garnered a significant following in northern and Sahelian Africa, where IS still controls a significant territory.

 Originating in the Jaish al-Ta'ifa al-Mansurah founded by Abu Omar al-Baghdadi in 2004, the organisation (primarily under the Islamic State of Iraq name) affiliated itself with al-Qaeda in Iraq and fought alongside them during the 2003–2006 phase of the Iraqi insurgency.
-The group later changed their name to Islamic State of Iraq and Levant for about a year, before declaring itself to be a worldwide caliphate, called simply the Islamic State (الدولة الإسلامية).
+The group later changed its name to Islamic State of Iraq and Levant for about a year, before declaring itself to be a worldwide caliphate, called simply the Islamic State (الدَّولةُ الإِسْلَامِيَّة).

-During its rule in Syria and Iraq, the group "became notorious for its brutality".
-Under its rule of these regions, IS launched genocides against Yazidis and Iraqi Turkmen; engaged in persecution of Christians, Shia Muslims, and Mandaeans; publicised videos of beheadings of soldiers, journalists, and aid workers; and destroyed several cultural sites.
+During its rule in Syria and Iraq, the group became notorious for its brutality.
+It committed genocides against Yazidis and Iraqi Turkmen; engaged in persecution of Christians, Shia Muslims, and Mandaeans; publicised videos of beheadings of soldiers, journalists, and aid workers; and destroyed cultural sites.
 The group has perpetrated terrorist massacres in territories outside of its control, such as the November 2015 Paris attacks, the 2024 Kerman bombings in Iran, and the 2024 Crocus City Hall attack in Russia.
 Lone wolf attacks inspired by the group have also taken place.